tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 #### Test Setup:
 - **Data Segmentation**: Data are divided into two groups based on a predetermined criterion.
-  - For example, you might split firms into 'small' and 'large' based on the 85th percentile of firm size, or use a categorical factor such as industry type.
+  - For example, you might split firms into 'small' and 'large' based on the 85th percentile of firm size or use a categorical factor such as industry type.
 - **Hypotheses Formulation**:
 {{<katex>}}
 H_0: \sigma^2_1 = \sigma^2_0, \quad H_A: \sigma^2_1 \neq \sigma^2_0